clausmalver/ctf-writeup/Destination_Aarhus_2023/README.md

 In this challenge we are presented with a `How_is_it_going.svg.svg` file and from the description we should find some hidden message in the picture somewhere.

-When we run hexdump and scroll through the data, in the end of the file we are presented with the flag.
+When we run `hexdump -C How_is_it_going.svg.svg` and scroll through the data, at the end of the file we are presented with the flag.

 ```
 00000b40  0a 3c 67 20 69 64 3d 22  48 4b 4e 7b 77 30 6e 64  |.<g id="HKN{w0nd|